Stratadox/CardGame/notes/TDD.md

 ## The value of tests
 Many authors have written and spoken about the negative value of bad tests.
-Bad tests are so common that many confuse bad tests with unit tests in general, and mistakenly criticise the entire concept of unit testing or TDD.
+Bad tests are so common that some confuse bad tests with unit tests in general, and mistakenly criticise the entire concept of unit testing or TDD.

 While the criticism of unit testing are often valid when applied to bad tests,